Beurling-Fourier algebras on Lie groups and their spectra: The Euclidean motion group on

 where $u$ is the weight function on $\z$ given by $u(n) = e^{t|n|}$, $n\in \z$.
 This implies the inclusion $\B \subseteq A(E(2), W_t)$.
 For the density we could simply repeat the same argument as in the case of weights coming from the subgroup $H_S$.

 (2) This is trivial from Proposition \ref{prop-space-A_0-B_0} and part (1). \end{proof}

 \begin{rem} The estimates \eqref{eq-why0} and \eqref{eq-why} are the reasons for the choice of the spaces $\A_0$ and $\B_0$.
 Generally speaking, we need super-exponential decay of $\widehat{h_r}^\tor(n)$ with respect to both of $r>0$ and $n\in \z$.
-The reason why we need both of the spaces $\A_0$ and $\B_0$ will be clarified in the next section. \end{rem}
+The reason why we need both of the spaces $\A_0$ and $\B_0$ will be clarified in the next section.
+Note also that the proof of the above proposition tells us that the space $\mc B$ can be used as the subspace $\mc S$ in \ref{ssec:separable-type I}. \end{rem}

 \begin{prop} Every element of $\A$ is an entire vector for $\lambda$. \end{prop} \begin{proof} We assume that $g(\theta) = e^{il\theta}$, $h(re^{i\theta}) = h_1(r)e^{im\theta}$, $h_1 \in C_c[0,\infty)$, $l, m\in \z$ with $h\in C^\infty_c(\Real^2)$.
 Then we have